 This is a guided underwater wildlife adventure with a maximum of ten snorkelers, two dive guides and one skipper.
-You can experience seal snorkelling during the Cape Town summer months (September-April).
-During mid March and April the little seal pups, having just learned to swim, enter the water to play.
+You can experience seal snorkeling during the Cape Town summer months (September-April).
+During mid-March and April the little seal pups, having just learned to swim, enter the water to play.

 - Honest Chocolate

 The Honest Artisan Chocolate shop is in the City Bowl of Cape Town.
 Here, you can indulge in healthy raw organic chocolate delicately hand-crafted by the small team of chocolatiers who are dedicated to bringing South Africans and international visitors a truly eco-friendly way of enjoying one of life’s pleasures.

 Only the finest raw (unroasted) organic cacao sourced ethically from Ecuador is used.
 The chocolate contains no preservatives, artificial flavouring or emulsifiers and is also free of dairy and processed sugar, making it a healthier alternative.
 Choose from a selection of mouth-watering bonbon truffles, simple slabs, and decadent chocolate spread, allowing you to enjoy pure chocolate with a delicious and distinctive taste.

 - Chapman’s Peak Drive